SEONGKWON/NIRSIT-X-Porcine-Validation/README.md

 This repository reproduces the statistical tables and figures of the paper from frozen, analysis-ready inputs.
 Each folder corresponds to one manuscript output and is self-contained: it runs independently of the original raw-data hierarchy, network paths, and spreadsheets.
 See the README inside each folder for that package's method, sample sizes, caveats, and run instructions.

-Code for the deep-learning model used to estimate cortical rSO2 is available at [ ].

 ## Requirements

 MATLAB R2020a or later with the Statistics and Machine Learning Toolbox.
 No Python installation or spreadsheet software is required.
 The committed outputs were generated and verified on R2025b; other releases may differ in the final decimal places.